 Cultivating Health & Aging Researchers by Integrating Science, Medicine, & Aging (CHARISMA)

-CHARISMA is a program that prepares undergraduate students from populations underrepresented in medicine and the sciences to become clinical research leaders to address the health needs of an aging America.
+CHARISMA is a program that prepares undergraduate students from diverse backgrounds to become clinical research leaders to address the health needs of an aging America.
 A diverse medical and scientific workforce is critical to ensuring that the knowledge available to future health care providers, researchers, and policymakers is informed by diverse individuals who are most familiar with the needs of an equally diverse older population.

-To increase diversity in medicine, science, and the aging-related clinical research workforce, CHARISMA offers eligible students a variety of research training and clinical shadowing opportunities, including:
+CHARISMA offers undergraduate students a variety of research training and clinical shadowing opportunities, including:

 While training activities take place at the University of Chicago, undergraduates from all Chicago area colleges and universities who are in their first 3 years of undergraduate training are welcome to apply.